ultravideo/rtp-benchmarks/README.md

    --port 9999
 ```

+The framework can also be used to benchmark transmission of Video-based Point Cloud Compression (V-PCC) files via uvgRTP.
+For this, specify the file format using `--format vpcc` for both sender and receiver and use a `.vpcc` file as the input.
+Both goodput and latency benchmarks support V-PCC files.

 The latency results will only appear in the sending end.
 These too can be parsed into a summary with `parse.pl` script.

 ## Phase 4: Parsing the benchmark results